Spezelechse/movies-v3/README.md

 - Wrote install instructions
 - Built the first release

+Update 30.09.14
+- Changed the import/export type from json string to file
+- Fixed issue: not displaying the placeholder (@ list view 'Cover') when cover file is missing

 ------------------------------------------------------------------------------------------------

 ###Whats planned next?
 - implement transfer skript v2 -> v3
 - add an alternative pdf view with details
 - add a detection of changed userdata (especially userrights)
-- change the import/export type from json string to file
 - maybe change the imdb search listing  (similar to the detail view for media) for easier identifying of the searched item
 - maybe change the actor editing from textareas to an editable table